jeffrey1hu/cnn-sentiment-analysis-tf/README.md

 # cnn-text-sentiment-analysis-tf
 In this project we will implement a movie rating Sentiment (Positive/Negative) Classifier with CNN using TensorFlow.
-This cnn model is implement under the guide of the great blog post on [CNN classification](http://www.wildml.com/2015/12/implementing-a-cnn-for-text-classification-in-tensorflow/).
+The project is under the guide of the great blog post on [CNN classification](http://www.wildml.com/2015/12/implementing-a-cnn-for-text-classification-in-tensorflow/).

 ## Dataset